777riven/alx-system_engineering-devops/0x00-shell_basics/README.md

-this file 4-listmorefiles Display current directory contents in a long format  including hidden files this file 5-listfilesdigionly Display current directory contents in a long format  including hidden files with groups and ID this file  7-movethatfile  Move the file betty from /tmp/ to /tmp/my_first_directory.
+this file 4-listmorefiles Display current directory contents in a long format  including hidden files this file 5-listfilesdigionly Display current directory contents in a long format  including hidden files with groups and ID this file  7-movethatfile  Move the file betty from /tmp/ to /tmp/my_first_directory. this file  8-firstdelete  remove the file betty .